1. NO SOAP, PLEASE

 9. LEARN THE LATCH

-The proper latch will help keep nipples pain-free and make breastfeeding a breeze.
-Breastfeeding is the most natural thing in the world, but if it’s your first time, you, your newborn and your nipples need a little support to get the hang of it.
-You needed help the first time you rode a bicycle, right?
-The same goes for breastfeeding.
-There are experts ready, willing and able to help, so find a trusted resource.
-It could be a nurse, lactation consultant, your mom or your best friend — just reach out and get yourself some support.
+The proper latch will help sore nipples and make breastfeeding a whole lot easier.
+Breastfeeding is the most natural thing in the world, but if it’s your first time, you, your newborn, and your nipples need a little support to get the hang of it.
+There are experts who are ready, willing and able to help, so find a trusted resource.
+It could be a nurse, lactation consultant, your mom, or your best friend — just reach out and get yourself some support.

 10. BABY BACKWASH IS GOOD FOR YOU

 When a baby is nursing, there’s a whole lotta slurping going on.
 And with slurping, especially from someone who’s just learning how to slurp, there will be backwash.
-Yep, your baby’s breast milk backwash goes back through your nipples and back into your system — and according to this article, that backwash magically triggers infection-fighting leukocytes your breast milk naturally produces, and attunes it to your baby’s needs.
-In other words, your body creates specific medicine for your baby and delivers it via breast milk — and the concoction is different according to the illness.
-It’s like you have a craft bar in your boobs, and you’re the mixologist.
-Your body has all sorts of tricks up its sleeve!
+Yep, your baby’s breast milk backwash goes back through your nipples and back into your system — and according to this article, that backwash triggers infection-fighting leukocytes that your breast milk naturally produces, and attunes it to your baby’s needs.

 Need more breastfeeding support?
 Try Earth Mama’s products formulated specifically for nursing mamas.